angi-/node-schema-validator/README.md

 ```

 ## Conditional validation
-Some fields can have validation skipped based on conditions.
-Rules can have a `when` condition that skips the rule in case it returns `false`.
+Fields and rules can have validation skipped based on conditions using `when` function.
+Validation skips in case it returns `false`.

 ```js
 const schema = {